albar965/littlenavmap-manual/src/en/MENUS.rst

 Toggles the display of ILS, localizer, IGS, LDA and SDF feathers.

 Note that this setting also affects the ILS glideslope display in the elevation profile and can be used to force the display of the ILS slope for all approach types.
+The feathers are hidden if the related airport is not shown.
 See :ref:`show-ils` for more information.

 .. _view-show-gls-approach-paths: